hypyeon/API-practice1-whatthecommit/README.md

 ## Technologies used
 - HTML5, SCSS, JavaScript
 - npm
-- Tests using Jest
+- API

 ## Description
-- This is ...
+- This is the first practice on how to fetch an API.
-- This is ...
+- This particular API (https://whatthecommit.com/index.txt) does not have Auth or HTTP provided.

 ## Setup Requirements
 1. Clone this repository to your desktop and open it with a text editor.